 Even though we could’ve stayed at The Color Factory all day, it’s actually takes only about 2 hours to go through the experience.
 We left both insanely happy and also sad it was over.
 We took the rest of the beautiful afternoon and the next day to wander around San Fran.
 Both of us had been to the city before so we didn’t feel the need to go overboard doing touristy things.
 We did do the hop on/off tour bus for the ride and remind ourselves of our fav SF spots then we did some walking and made a little dent in our wallets shopping in the Mission district.

 There’s soooo many great areas in San Fran.
 We were actually a bit overwhelmed with accommodation options.
 Truth be told. we let our budget help make the decision for us.
 We wanted something in a good area that was more interesting than a cookie-cutter big box hotel.
 I found the Hotel Zephir on Booking.com.
 The hotel is a newly renovated space filled with lots of modern nautical charm and the staff was super friendly and helpful.
 It was right in Fisherman’s Wharf – which although can be extremely touristy – wasn’t so bad during the week in April.
 There’s lots of great seafood options nearby on the many popular Piers, not to mention a great seaside view.
-You’re also just a short walk away from visiting the famous sea lions PIER 39 or a trip to visit the historic (and totally creepy) Alcatraz.
+You’re also just a short walk away from visiting the famous sea lions PIER 39, going on a whale watching california trip, or a trip to visit the historic (and totally creepy) Alcatraz.

 Believe it or not, this is only day 2 of our adventure! so much more folks.
 So we said bye to San Fran, picked up our rental car and hit the road.
 Next on the plan was road trippin’ down the famous Highway 1 running along the Pacific Coast.
 I’ve been to California a few times and have never taken this ride and was just DYING to hug those ocean side curves on four wheels.